Slowly We Rot

-Slowly We Rot is the debut studio album by American death metal band Obituary, released in 1989 through R/C Records.
+Slowly We Rot is the debut studio album by American death metal band Obituary, released on in 1989 through R/C Records.

+The album was recorded at Morrisound Recording in Tampa, Florida, and was produced by Scott Burns.

 It is the only Obituary release to feature bassist Daniel Tucker.
 Lead guitarist Allen West would leave soon after but returned for the third album, The End Complete (1992).
-It was re-released on January 27, 1997 with remastered audio and liner notes.
+It was re-released on January 27, 1997, with remastered audio and liner notes.
 A live version of the album Slowly We Rot: Live & Rotting was recorded in October 2020 and released in August 2022 by Relapse Records.

 Slowly We Rot is widely considered to be a landmark album in the development of the death metal genre, and one of the first death metal albums ever recorded due to its guttural vocals, "breakneck speed", double bass drumming and blast beats.
+It was considered to be a further development in the style set forth by bands like Death and Possessed.
+The album's music was considered to be "slower" and "groovier" than other death metal bands of the time.

 Music

 Music journalist T Coles described Slowly We Rot as "the sound of being smashed to pieces by hammers, dropping the scalpel precision in favour of blunt trauma" as well as "a remorseless assault against the senses and body."
 The album has also been described as "more grounded" than some of the band's contemporaries, such as Morbid Angel.

 The album has been said to have taken elements from early extreme metal bands Death and Possessed "to a new level of deathliness."
 Jason Birchmeier of AllMusic said, "The music of Obituary wasn't simply an extreme form of Slayer-esque speed metal with ghastly vocals; it was full-fledged death metal."

 Slowly We Rot is considered to be one of the band's heavier efforts, and was considered to be a "slower, groovier" take on death metal in 1989.
 The album's guitars are tuned to E Standard.
 The album is noted for its tempo changes and sections that have been described as "doomy".
 John Tardy's vocal performance on the album has been characterized by his "painful-sounding" death growls and "moans".
-Scott Burns's production on the album has been called "downright lo-fi."
+Scott Burns' production on the album has been called "downright lo-fi."
 Birchmeier assessed that the album's mix "[lacked] the high highs and low lows that would later become his trademark."